himb0/shop/README.md

 1. UserAgent: The header information that contains a characteristic string that allows the network protocol peers to identify the application type, operating system, software vendor or software version of the requesting software user agent.

-2. Connection: The Connection general header controls whether or not the network connection stays open after the current transaction finishes.
-If the value sent is keep-alive, the connection is persistent and not closed, allowing for subsequent requests to the same server to be done.
-However, this is supported only within network using HTTP 1.1 standard.

-With UserAgent information server will be able to fulfill clients providing below info:
+UserAgent information server will be able to fulfill clients providing below info:

 > Mozilla/5.0 (Windows NT 6.1; Win64; x64; rv:47.0)Gecko/20100101 Firefox/47.0